marclandy/enterprise-infra/architecture practice/consulting/network_infrastructure_edge_of_enablement.md

 ---

-## Where We Sit in the Architecture Stack
+## Where I Sit in the Architecture Stack

-We work closely with:
+Work closely with:
 - Security Architects: to enforce trust zones, SSE, microsegmentation
 - Cloud & Platform Architects: to land workloads securely and predictably
 - Data & Application Architects: to ensure data flows and latency profiles are respected